input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 - Finding out what the Currency Symbol of FUEL tokens are.
 - Claiming FUEL tokens.

 1. Finding out what the Currency Symbol of FUEL tokens are.
 This will help us verify that we have actually received FUEL tokens in our wallet.
-Conveniently, `ctl-main` provides a command to gather all addresses related to the sidechain for us as follows.
+Conveniently, `sidechain-main-cli` provides a command to gather all addresses related to the sidechain for us as follows.
 ```
-$ nix run .#ctl-main -- addresses \
+$ nix run .#sidechain-main-cli -- addresses \
 --payment-signing-key-file $SIGNING_KEY \
 --genesis-committee-hash-utxo $GENESIS_UTXO \
 --sidechain-id 69 \